Important

 An active internet connection is currently required.
 This is because some javascript and CSS libraries are loaded directly from CDNs.
 To change that please download them and replace the respective occurrences in the html files.

-This repository is part of the paper LLM-AIx: An open source pipeline for Information Extraction from unstructured medical text based on privacy pre-serving Large Language Models
+This repository is part of this publication: LLM-AIx: An open source pipeline for Information Extraction from unstructured medical text based on privacy pre-serving Large Language Models